 Both internal and external parasites aren’t favorable to successful chicken breeding.
 You need to change the bedding whenever it’s required too.
 Both roosters and hens are very sensitive to their environment; the quality of their environment often determines the quality of their health.

 You might have to vaccinate your chickens if certain diseases are disturbing your flock or if you’re introducing new chickens into the flock.
 Some of the diseases you can protect your chickens from include fowl, cholera, Newcastle disease, etc. It’s advised you only vaccinate your chickens on the recommendation of a veterinary doctor.

 Should You Have A Rooster In Your Flock?

-Besides the fact that a rooster’s penis isn’t large enough to penetrate a hen’s vent, but mates instead through a process called the cloacal kiss; there are other interesting facts about roosters.
+As we’ve discussed, roosters don’t have penises, but instead mate through a process called the cloacal kiss. there are other interesting facts about roosters.
 Here are some reasons your flock should contain some roosters.